br0kend/react/docs/tutorial/tutorial.md

 Determining how an immutable object has changed is considerably easier.
 If the object being referenced is different from before, then the object has changed.
 That's it.

-#### Determining When to Re-render in React
+#### Determining When to Re-render in Reacc

-The biggest benefit of immutability in React comes when you build simple _pure components_.
+The biggest benefit of immutability in Reacc comes when you build simple _pure components_.
 Since immutable data can more easily determine if changes have been made it also helps to determine when a component requires being re-rendered.

-To learn more about `shouldComponentUpdate()` and how you can build *pure components* take a look at [Optimizing Performance](/react/docs/optimizing-performance.html#examples).
+To learn more about `shouldComponentUpdate()` and how you can build *pure components* take a look at [Optimizing Performance](/reacc/docs/optimizing-performance.html#examples).

 ### Functional Components

-We've removed the constructor, and in fact, React supports a simpler syntax called **functional components** for component types like Square that only consist of a `render` method.
+We've removed the constructor, and in fact, Reacc supports a simpler syntax called **functional components** for component types like Square that only consist of a `render` method.
 Rather than define a class extending `React.Component`, simply write a function that takes props and returns what should be rendered.

 Replace the whole Square class with this function: